hikeventures/hikeventures.github.io/_posts/best/2015-05-06-Best-satellite-messenger-locator-beacons.markdown

 The main advantage of the ACR is that you don’t have to pay a subscription fee to use the GPS network.

-If messaging is not important for you, then you should go for the ACR ResQlink+ 406.
+If messaging is not important for you, then you should go for the <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F843146%2Facr-electronics-resqlink-gps-personal-locator-beacon" target="_blank" rel="nofollow">ACR ResQlink+ 406</a>.
 The ACR device is also quite interesting for paddlers since it is able to float.

 Alternatively, you will see from the specifications below that the DeLorme devices have slightly more weight but come with more functionalities than the SPOT devices.

-My personal preference goes towards the <a href="http://amzn.to/2jM4Pet" target="_blank" rel="nofollow">Garmin InReach Explorer+</a> as it has also messenger function.
+My personal preference goes towards the <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F119863%2Fgarmin-inreach-explorer-satellite-communicator" target="_blank" rel="nofollow">Garmin InReach Explorer+</a> as it has also messenger function.

-If I would not need the messenger and tracking function then I would probably get the <a href="http://amzn.to/2e39b0g" target="_blank" rel="nofollow">ACR ResQlink+ 406</a>.
+If I would not need the messenger and tracking function then I would probably get the <a href="http://www.avantlink.com/click.php?tt=cl&mi=10248&pw=150351&url=https%3A%2F%2Fwww.rei.com%2Fproduct%2F843146%2Facr-electronics-resqlink-gps-personal-locator-beacon" target="_blank" rel="nofollow">ACR ResQlink+ 406</a>.

----

-I hope this blog post was helpful to find the best stallite messenger for you.